ankitects/anki-manual/src/deck-options.md

 The same as 'learning steps', but for forgotten reviews.
-When you fail a card (press `Again`), the card enters the relearning phase, and before it becomes a review card again, you will have to pass all the relearning steps — or, alternatively, press `Easy` on the card.
+When you fail a card (press `Again`), the card enters the relearning phase, and before it becomes a review card again, you will have to pass all the relearning steps — or, press `Easy` on the card.

 If you leave the steps blank, the card will skip relearning, and will be assigned